somefunAgba/ModernPIDControlSS/README.md

 *Yes, a demo is worth a thousand words.
 Please, the guides will be updated gradually.*

-If you are like or use this library, please consider giving it a **star** on github.
+If you like or use this library, please consider giving it a **star** on github.

 ***************************************************************
-**This Library is Copyrighted.
-Do not use for commercial purpose without the author's permission.**
+**This library is copyrighted under the MIT License.
+I will appreciate a notice by e-mail, if used for commercial purpose.**